Super Smash Bros. for Wii U

 Super Smash Bros. for Wii U, known as Dairantou Smash Brothers for Wii U (大乱闘スマッシュブラザーズ for Wii U) in Japan, is the fourth in a series of fighting games featuring Nintendo characters.
 It was released alongside a 3DS version, which marks the first time the series is available on a handheld system.
 Sonic the Hedgehog returns as a veteran character in this update, and is joined by newcomer third-party guests Mega Man, Pac-Man, Ryu, Cloud Strife, and Bayonetta.
-This game also supports amiibo, including the Sonic amiibo.
+This game also supports amiibo, including the Sonic and Bayonetta amiibo.

 On 1 October 2013, it was announced on a Nintendo Direct that Sonic the Hedgehog would return as a playable character in the game.
 Unlike in Super Smash Bros.
 Brawl, Sonic is immediately available from the start.